Chestnut Class - Year 6

 *Short sleeves, cropped tops and football kits are not suitable.

-Our dates for the Autumn term are:
+Our dates for the spring term are:

 All Thursdays - these dates are subject to change

-Autumn Term 1:
+Spring Term 1:

-Autumn Term 2:
+Spring Term 2:

 If you have a query or concern, please talk to us at school drop off or pick up.
 You can also get in touch through the school office by emailing messages@loxwoodschool.com.
 I am always happy to answer any questions and support your child.